 It’s only natural to be frustrated with our bodies when we are sneezing and wheezing all day.
 Believe it or not, seasonal allergies happen because your body is working its hardest to protect you.
+Today we’ll go through the 5 best foods for seasonal allergies and for boosting your immune system.

 Seasonal Allergies and Your Immune System